cascadiajs/how-to-conf/README.md

 ## Picking a Venue

 Your budget will dictate what you can do here.
 Don't think that you need a fancy venue to have a successful conference.
-Ulimately your venue simply needs to provide the following things:
+Ultimately your venue simply needs to provide the following things:
 * Seating for your attendees.
 * A/V for your speakers.
 * Good (preferably great) Wi-Fi and bandwidth.

 *Researching Venues*
-1. Pour through all types of sights--places that were used for art events, warehouses, studios, past tech events, conferences.
+1. Pour through all types of sites - places that were used for art events, warehouses, studios, past tech events, conferences.
 2. Build a list containing details that are relevant to whittling this down.
 3. Build contacts and confirm that the capacity and requirements of the conf are met by an email/phone call.
 4. Go tour!

 *TEMPLATE TO TOUR:*
 Some things to look for:
 1. Broadband: what does their pipe look like?
 2. Wi-Fi: how many connected devices can it support?
 3. Plugs: what's the plug / power strip situation?
 4. Power: do we have to pay any surcharge for above average power usage?
 5. Is there any vendor lock-in regarding internet or WiFi?
 6. Seating: Can they comfortably accommodate 300 seated individuals with laptops?
 7. What's the line of sight like for the stage area?
 Any obstructions?
 8. Is the seating elevated/stadium?
 9. Are the chairs comfortable?
 10. A/V: What kind of projector(if provided)
 11. A/V: What kind of screen?
 12. Are there additional monitors/feeds in the event space or in breakout areas?
 13. What about sound / mics?
 Is there a system already provided on-site?
 14. Who will be running the A/V for us?
 Is there a vendor lock-in for A/V?
 15. Is there space to chill out?
 16. Is there space for workshops?
 For casual breakouts?
-17. Where will the sponsors set-up their booths?(if applicable)
+17. Where will the sponsors set-up their booths? (if applicable)
 18. Can we choose our own food vendors?
 19. Is there a fee for going outside of preferred vendors?
 20. Can we provide alcohol to our attendees?
 21. Are we required to carry insurance for our event?
 22. Is parking provided?
 Where?
 23. Are we required to provide a security team?
 24. Cost: What is included in the cost?
 25. What's not included? (set-up, tear-down, A/V, etc)
 26. How much is the deposit?
 When is it due?

-For managing lodging(destination conference):
+For managing lodging (destination conference):
 1. Is there any on-site event management offered?
 What does this include?
 What's the cost?
 2. What is the process for selling rooms?
 Is this managed by the lodging company or us?
 3. What are the hours for check-in and check-out?
 Can this budge at all for our event?
 4. How would we manage conference events mixing with others staying at the resort?
 Will there be friction with non-confers?
 5. Is WiFi provided in every room at no additional cost?

 *These questions may seem tedious*, but each one of these can make for a very poor attendee experience and increase expenses for the conference dramatically.